jcsteh/osara/readme.md

 #### Items
 - Item navigation: Select and move to previous item
 - Item navigation: Select and move to next item
+- Item: Split items at edit or play cursor
+- Item: Split items at time selection

 #### Markers and Regions
 - Markers: Go to previous marker/project start